Shale gas: Shale gas by country

 Although the shale gas potential of many nations is being studied, as of 2013, only the US, Canada, and China produce shale gas in commercial quantities, and only the US and Canada have significant shale gas production.
-While China has ambitious plans to dramatically increase its shale gas production, these efforts have been checked by inadequate access to technology, water, and land.China's Coming Decade of Natural Gas?, Damien Ma in Asia's Uncertain LNG Future, The National Bureau of Asian Research, November 2013.
+While China has ambitious plans to dramatically increase its shale gas production, these efforts have been checked by inadequate access to technology, water, and land.

 The table below is based on data collected by the Energy Information Administration agency of the United States Department of Energy.
 Numbers for the estimated amount of "technically recoverable" shale gas resources are provided alongside numbers for proven natural gas reserves.

 The US EIA had made an earlier estimate of total recoverable shale gas in various countries in 2011, which for some countries differed significantly from the 2013 estimates.
 The total recoverable shale gas in the United States, which was estimated at 862 trillion cubic feet in 2011, was revised downward to 665 trillion cubic feet in 2013.
 Recoverable shale gas in Canada, which was estimated to be 388 TCF in 2011, was revised upward to 573 TCF in 2013.

 For the United States, EIA estimated (2013) a total "wet natural gas" resource of 2,431 tcf, including both shale and conventional gas.
 Shale gas was estimated to be 27% of the total resource.
-"Wet natural gas" is methane plus natural gas liquids, and is more valuable than dry gas.What Makes Wet Gas Wet?
+"Wet natural gas" is methane plus natural gas liquids, and is more valuable than dry gas.

 For the rest of the world (excluding US), EIA estimated (2013) a total wet natural gas resource of 20451 e12cuft.
 Shale gas was estimated to be 32% of the total resource.

 Europe has a shale gas resource estimate of 639 e12cuft compared with America's reserves 862 e12cuft, but its geology is more complicated and the oil and gas more expensive to extract, with a well likely to cost as much as three-and-a-half times more than one in the United States.
 Europe would be the fastest growing region, accounting for the highest CAGR of 59.5%, in terms of volume owing to availability of shale gas resource estimates in more than 14 European countries.